wp-plugins/frontpage-slideshow/readme.txt

 == Milestones ==

-1. create a configuration page
+1. create a configuration page <= work in progress
 	1. allow to edit of category name and number of posts
 		1. calculate the buttons height automatically
-		2. allow to not display buttons
+		2. allow to not display buttons  <= work in progress
 		3. allow to display a preview and next button on side of slider
-	2. allow to change the size of the slider
+	2. allow to change the size of the slider <= work in progress
 	3. allow to fine tune the appearance of buttons
 	4. allow to change the slide display duration
-2. allow the use of multiples categories to find slides
+2. allow the use of multiples categories to find slides <= work in progress
 3. widgetize the slider to allow to put it on sidebar an create small sliders